kppaudel10/Doctor-Appointment-System/README.md

 -> step to Run this project
 1. Download intellija idea of ultimate version
 2. Downlaod postgres SQL database in your pc
-3. Create a database with name '' and update psql database password in file application.properties
+3. Create a database with name 'oda_db' and update psql database password in file application.properties
-4. Run the SQL script that is in
+4. Run the SQL script that is in oda.sql
 5. Then run the project